theodox/theodox.github.io/pelican/content/boo_who.md

 ![](http://blogs.unity3d.com/wp-content/uploads/2014/09/graph3.png)

 For a lot of Unity developers (99.56% of them, apparently) this is non-news; Boo never really garnered much of a following in the Unity community.
 For new developers and recent grads, C# is an easy and very well documented option; for former web debs moving to mobile apps, UnityScript feels JavaScript-y enough to ease into a new environment.
 Boo, on the other hand, never got much traction: it's got a small but passionate community but it never garnered enough momentum to break out of its niche.

+> Update 5/2016:  Since this post was first written the Boo community has been picking up some steam and is actively aiming at a 1.0 release of the language.
+They can be found in the [Boo Languge Google Group](https://groups.google.com/forum/#!forum/boolang)

 ##Boo Hoo